braj29/smart-resume-builder/README.md

 # ResumeTailor

-Generate grounded, tailored resumes from a job description and a PDF resume using Streamlit, OpenAI, and LaTeX templates.
+Generate grounded, tailored resumes from a job description and a PDF resume using Gradio, OpenAI, and LaTeX templates.
+Suitable for local runs or Hugging Face Spaces.

 ## Features
 - PDF parsing with `pdfplumber` and `pymupdf` fallback